everett-lee/VoteModes/README.md

 running on a schedule, it is triggered each time the downloader lambda sends a message to a shared SQS.

-As the input data is categorical (categories of vote cast), K-Modes is used in place of better-known K-means algorithm.
-The categorical nature of the voting data makes it difficult to represent numerically (should a 'No Attend' be closer to a 'No' than a 'Yes' is?) making the standard Euclidean distance formula unhelpful.
+As the input data is categorical (categories of vote cast), K-modes is used in place of the better-known K-means algorithm.
+The categorical nature of voting data makes it difficult to represent numerically (should a 'No Attend' be closer to a 'No' than a 'Yes' is?), so the standard Euclidean distance approach is unhelpful.

-The Lambda starts by fetching and parsing the DynamoDB voting data, then randomly selecting K mps as the centroids.
+The Lambda starts by fetching and parsing the DynamoDB voting data, then randomly selects K mps as the centroids.

 Each MP is then checked to see how much he or she 'agrees' with a centroid by comparing the votes cast for each division.
 If the votes differ, the